Metis (MTS) Trading Up 0.1% Over Last 7 Days

-Metis (MTS) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on March 22nd.
-One Metis token can currently be purchased for $0.0107 or 0.00000025 BTC on popular exchanges.
-In the last week, Metis has traded up 0.1% against the U.S. dollar.
-Metis has a total market capitalization of $33.34 billion and $200.13 worth of Metis was traded on exchanges in the last day.
+Metis (MTS) traded flat against the dollar during the 24 hour period ending at 9:00 AM Eastern on March 23rd.
+One Metis token can currently be bought for $0.0107 or 0.00000025 BTC on major cryptocurrency exchanges.
+During the last week, Metis has traded 0.1% higher against the dollar.
+Metis has a total market capitalization of $33.34 billion and approximately $200.13 worth of Metis was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.